Game4Move78/vaultio/API.md

 # Vault API

 This `Vault` class provides a Python interface for interacting with Bitwarden CLI serve.
 It wraps JSON-based API endpoints for various operations, such as user authentication, item management, syncing, and attachment handling.
+For a interface that invokes the CLI directly without the serve API use `vaultio.vault.VaultCLI`.

 ---